CraftySalamander/RTS_Overlay/Readme.md

 * Count of wins for the current game type.
 * Count of losses for the current game type.
 * National flag of the player.

+Note that you can activate/deactivate this panel with the *"fetch_match_data"* field in the settings file (you must restart the overlay to take it into account).
+The accepted values are *aoe2.net*, *aoe2insights.com* or *''* (to deactivate it).
+At the moment, *https://aoe2.net* is currently down, while *https://www.aoe2insights.com* is available but only displays finished match data.

 Age of Empires IV Definitive Edition (AoE4)